 Propagating Water Lettuce

 Pistia self-propagate prolifically by making baby plants on the tip of stolons arising from almost every leaf axil.
-The tiny white flowers arising from the axils of leaves at the center of the rosette have a single bract like the other plants in the Arum family.
-Each fertilized flower grows into a single berry, but is not usually used for making new plants in cultivation.
+The tiny white flowers arising from the axils of leaves at the center of the rosette have a single bract, like the other plants in the Arum family.
+Each fertilized flower grows into a single berry.

 Water Lettuce Care

-Water lettuce is fairly low maintenance; in fact, the trick will be in not letting it get out of control.
+Water lettuce care is fairly straightforward; in fact, the trick will be in not letting it get out of control.

 - Pistia can be grown in small pots by itself or as part of an assortment of other aquatic plants in larger tubs.
 They prefer quiet waters and overcrowding; adding a floating ring will keep them together and happy in agitated ponds.